webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Opportunist.md

 - Ability/ENABLER
 - Ability/Cost/0
 - Ability/Tier/Low
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Opportunist
 You have an asset on any attack roll you make against a creature that has already been attacked at some point during the round and is within immediate range.
 Enabler.